Sunday, March 9, 2025

 And I had already picked out this 16 count Aida fabric for it with the intention being to make the piece to go into this frame.

 The fabric was leftover from another project and the debate last week was whether I could reformat the design and stitch it as one vertical piece.
-Unfortunately while the piece fabric was long enough to create the three images in the pattern, it was not wide enough as a vertical piece to stitch the images as one long, continuous piece and space them to fall within the frame openings.
+Unfortunately while the piece of fabric was long enough to create the three images in the pattern, it was not wide enough as a vertical piece to stitch the images as one long, continuous piece and space them to fall within the frame openings.
 However it was big enough to split it into three separate pieces to fit the frame openings.

 They are all prepped including finishing the edges by serging them.